Early medieval domes: Abbasid Caliphate

+There are literary accounts of a domed audience hall in the palace of Abu Muslim in Merv at the meeting point of four iwans arranged along the cardinal directions, similar to the larger dome that stood at the center of the palace-city of Baghdad.

+The green dome at the center of the Round city of Baghdad covered the throne room of al-Mansur's palace and was topped by a statue of a horseman holding a lance.
+The gates to the city, over a kilometer away from the throne room dome, or Qubat al-Jadra, were also topped by domes.
+The central dome collapsed in 941, well after the Caliph had moved his court to a suburban estate.

 Although customarily a qadi would hear cases within the chief mosque, Abbasid Caliph al-Muhtadi reportedly built a domed hall with four doors for his role in administering justice.
 It was called the qubbat al-mazalim, or "The Dome of Justice", and built in 868–869.

+A ninth-century palace at Samarra included a domed throne room.

 A small nine-domed mosque in Balkh has been dated to the time of the Abbasids or Biyuds.

 Ikhshidid dynasty

 In Cairo, the martyrium of the Sharif Tabataba (943), an 18-meter square nine-domed open pavilion, is the earliest mausoleum whose plan has survived.
 The most common type, however, was a small domed cube.
 The use of corner squinches to support domes was widespread in Islamic architecture by the 10th and 11th centuries.